MomoeQWQ/Key_Query/online_demo/README.md

 ## Notes

 - This is a minimal prototype and uses Python http.server.
 For production, use TLS and a framework (FastAPI), add nonce and authentication, and vectorize XOR operations.
+- The verification step relies on sigma computed from raw GBF columns; regenerate the pickles if keys or pad generation change.